Gomka/gomkaBot/README.md

 `roll`: To roll dubs based on your message's ID.
 	If two or more digits starting from lower to higher are equal the bot will announce it

-`ping`: The bot will pong.

-`test`: The bot will announce that your head itches from inside.
+`ping`: The bot will pong, measuring both the bot and api latency.
+The bot will also announce that your head itches from inside.

 if a message contains the word `siempre` the bot will say S I E M P R E